People of TAL

 TADM

-I once dealt with an employer who was somewhat aggressive towards his worker.
-When the worker rejected his settlement proposal, I informed the employer that I could not force the worker to accept his proposal.
-The employer became angry and threatened to go to the media to “expose” how a TADM Officer was helping workers to cheat a local company.
+I once mediated a case where the employer was somewhat aggressive towards his worker.
+When the employee rejected his settlement proposal, the employer became angry and threatened to go to the media to “expose” how a TADM Officer was helping employees to cheat him.

-Workers can also react emotionally.
-Some have paid quite a large amount of money to agents to secure their jobs in Singapore and are working hard to pay off their debts, while also supporting their family in their home country.
-Unfortunately, when it becomes clear that their employers are terminating their contracts, they become very distressed.
-As a Mediator, we have to find the right balance between showing empathy, but also remaining impartial and fair to both workers and employers.
-At the same time, employers are sometimes also under financial stress.
+Employees can also react emotionally at times.
+Some migrant workers paid quite a large amount of agent fees to secure their jobs in Singapore and work hard to pay off their debts, while supporting their family in their home country.
+When their employers terminate their employment, they can become very distressed.
+At the same time, some employers may also experience financial difficulties.
+Thus, we have to continue to show empathy, and remain impartial and fair to both employees and employers.

-Occasionally, there will be challenging and stressful situations.
-It’s important not to take things personally, and not to let emotions affect my judgement.
-What also helps is the strong sense of camaraderie in our office.
-My colleagues are always ready to help one another out, and we learn from our collective experiences.
+Even though we have to deal with challenging and stressful situations, it’s important for us not to take things personally, or let our emotions affect our judgement.
+The strong sense of camaraderie in our office definitely helps - my colleagues are always ready to help one another out, and we learn from our collective experiences.

-Despite its challenges, mediation is a fulfilling experience that allows me to help both parties resolve their disputes and make a positive contribution to their lives.
+Despite these challenges, I find my role as a mediator very fulfilling, as it allows me to help both parties resolve their disputes and make a positive contribution to their lives.

 Mediation and advice for managing employment or payment-related disputes.